LordSnoosh/SEIR2222/work/w01/d5/01-04-guide-to-building-a-browser-game.md

 	<br>`/*----- functions -----*/`

 9. **Code away!**
-	- Iterating between adding HTML, CSS & JS is one approach.
 	- Start with some markup for the basic layout of the UI.
+If an element's content is going to come from the `render` function, you may want to temporarily add mock content to help with layout and styling, however, once the content is being provided by the `render` function, you should remove the mock content from the index.html.
-	- Declare, but don't initialize, the application-wide variables (state).
-The initialization of the variables to their "start-up" state should be done within an `initialize`, or similarly named function, i.e., `init`, `reset`, etc.
+	- Declare, but don't initialize, the application-wide state variables.
+The initialization of the variables to their "initial" state should be done within an `initialize`, or similarly named function, e.g., `init`.
 	- Write that `initialize` function.
 	- Invoke `initialize()` to "kick off" the app.
-	- Next stub up a `render` function.
-Be sure to call `render` after state has been updated in event handlers, the `initialize` function, etc.
+  - Now that the `initialize` function has set the state variables, the last line in `initialize` should be `render();` to render the state to the DOM for the first time.
+	- Stub up that `render` function.
+  - After state has been updated in an event listener, the last line of code in the listener function should be a call to `render();` again, to render the state to the DOM.
-	- Register event listeners - browser apps are typically _event-driven_.
+	- Register event listeners - be sure to use event delegation!
-	- If you have user stories, code them in a logical order.
+	- Code the event listener(s)...

 10. **More recommendations for interactive browser app's, such as games**
-	- Create a main `render` function that is responsible for rendering the state of the app to the DOM.
 	- If the `render` function becomes lengthy, add additional rendering oriented functions, for example:

 	```js